Henry Frederick Conrad Sander

+Life

 In 1867 Sander entered the employ of James Carter & Co., a nursery at Forest Hill, meeting the Czech explorer and plant collector Benedict Roezl.
 Roezl had been shipping plants to England for some time, but needed a reliable agent there to manage sales, leaving him free to collect and explore.
 Their business association was to prove a profitable one.

 Sander resigned from Carter & Co., and set up business as a seedsman in St Albans.
 Roezl shipped enormous consignments of orchids and tropical plants, filling a vast warehouse near the seed shop.
 Sander's marketing of the plants was so successful that Roezl retired in comfort to his native city of Prague.